 Some of the ways that an artist can create actual texture include:

-You should check this famous example of a painting with actual texture: The Scream by Edvard Munch, which includes raised elements in the background that add actual texture to the painting.
+You should check this famous example of a painting with actual texture: The Scream by Edvard Munch, which includes raised background elements that add texture to the painting.

 What is Implied Texture in Art?